zaphosting/docs/docs/gameserver_restartplaner.md

 ---
 id: gameserver_restartplaner
-title: Gameserver Restartplaner - Perform server restarts automatically
+title: Restartplaner - Perform server restarts automatically
 description: Information on how to use the restart planner to have your ZAP-Hosting.com game server restarted automatically at predefined intervals - ZAP-Hosting.com documentation
 sidebar_label: Restart planner
 ---